carpentries-incubator/workflows-nextflow/_episodes/01-getting-started-with-nextflow.md

 However, as workflows become larger and more complex, the management of the programming logic and software becomes difficult.

-##  Workflow management systems
+##  Workflow management systems and Nextflow

 *Workflow Management Systems* (WfMS) such as Snakemake, Galaxy, and Nextflow have been developed specifically to manage computational data-analysis workflows in fields such as bioinformatics, imaging, physics, and chemistry.
 WfMS contain multiple features that simplify the development, monitoring, execution and sharing of pipelines.

-Key features include:
+Key features of Nextflow include:

-* **Run time management**: Management of program execution on the operating system and splitting tasks and data to run at the same time in a process called parallelisation.
+* **Fast prototyping**: A simple syntax for writing pipelines that enables you to reuse existing scripts and tools for fast prototyping.

-* **Software management**: Use of technology like containers, such as [Docker](https://www.docker.com) or [Singularity](https://sylabs.io/singularity), that packages up code and all its dependencies so the application runs reliably from one computing environment to another.
+* **Simple parallelism**:  Nextflow is based on the dataflow programming model which greatly simplifies the splitting of tasks that can be run at the same time (parallelisation).

-* **Portability & Interoperability**: Workflows written on one system can be run on another computing infrastructure e.g., local computer, compute cluster, or cloud infrastructure.
+* **Portability & interoperability**: Nextflow's syntax separates the functional logic (the steps of the workflow) from the execution settings (how the workflow is executed).
+This allows the pipeline to be run on multiple platforms, e.g. local compute vs. a university compute cluster or a cloud service like AWS, without changing the steps of the workflow.

-* **Reproducibility**: The use of software management systems and a pipeline specification means that the workflow will produce the same results when re-run, including on different computing platforms.
+* **Continuous checkpoints**: All the intermediate results produced during the pipeline execution are automatically tracked.
+This allows you to resume its execution from the last successfully executed step, no matter what the reason was for it stopping.

-* **Reentrancy**: Continuous checkpoints allow workflows to resume from the last successfully executed steps.
+* **Reproducibility & software management**: Nextflow supports several container technologies, such as [Docker](https://www.docker.com/) and [Singularity](https://sylabs.io/singularity), as well as the package manager [Conda](https://docs.conda.io).
+This, along with the integration of the [GitHub](https://www.github.com) code sharing platform, allows you to write self-contained pipelines, manage versions and to reproduce any previous result when re-run, including on different computing platforms.

 ## Nextflow basic concepts